csartisan/docs/docs/contributing/index.md

 ## Required Reading

 This section will briefly touch on important vocabulary important to know before contributing.
-Some terms will have a link to more info on them, and all terms will be included in the site [Glossary](/docs/glossary/).
+Some terms will have a link to more info on them, and all _odd_ terms will be included in the site [Glossary](/docs/glossary/).

 ### Front Matter
 Front Matter acts like metadata leading every post.
 This is essential to the post being correctly rendered on the website.
 It is lead and trailed by three dashes `---`.
 This is to separate it from the rest of the text and hide it from being rendered.
 Front Matter contains information that the website uses to fill out things like title, author name, category, and more.